-The 700 Series conventional photoelectric smoke detector is an interchangeable head and base detector with a light scattering optical sensor that provides outstanding stability and excellent response to a wide range of fires.
+The 700 Series conventional smoke detector is an interchangeable head and base detector with a light scattering optical sensor that provides an excellent response to a wide range of fires.

 The 700 Series consists of two and four wire conventional photoelectric smoke, as well as photoelectric smoke with heat detectors.